 The $300 is added in as a negative amount allocated against your Walmart WFS/WPA fees expense account:

-As a further example, this is an entry in A2X:
+This is an entry in A2X:

 And this is the corresponding Walmart settlement for the period: